 Fight fans presumed the chances of a Mayweather-Pacquiao showdown lay somewhere between slim and none on the spectrum of possibility.
-The two-horned unicorn that doesn’t exist.
-The Bigfoot that will never be seen.
-The Loch Ness Monster, only photographed as a shadow.
+The two-horned unicorn doesn’t exist.
+The Bigfoot will never be seen.
+The Loch Ness Monster was only photographed as a shadow.
 But it’s happening.
-On May 2nd at the MGM Grand in Las Vegas the next great chapter in boxing history will finally be written.
+On May 2nd at the MGM Grand in Las Vegas, the next great chapter in boxing history will finally be written.
 Will Floyd Mayweather remain undefeated?
 Or can Manny Pacquiao quiet the most boastful boxer in the sport?
-It’s the sporting event that almost never happened.
+It’s a sporting event that almost never happened.

-Manny Pacquiao (57-5-2) became a professional boxer in 1995 while Floyd Mayweather (47-0-0) turned pro the following year.
-Soon thereafter it was clear the two fighters were the best in the business as each defeated opponent-after-opponent, Mayweather with a quick, defensive technique and Pacquiao with power and an aggressive style.
-Each boxer’s status grew, along with their bank accounts, but years went by with no face off.
-Muhammad Ali and Joe Frazier squared off 3 times including the world-famous Thrilla in Manilla showdown to cap their rivalry.
+Manny Pacquiao (57-5-2) became a professional boxer in 1995, while Floyd Mayweather (47-0-0) turned pro the following year.
+Soon thereafter, it was clear the two fighters were the best in the business as each defeated opponent after opponent, Mayweather with a quick, defensive technique and Pacquiao with power and an aggressive style.
+Each boxer’s status grew, along with their bank accounts, but years went by with no face-off.
+Muhammad Ali and Joe Frazier squared off three times, including the world-famous Thrilla in Manilla showdown to cap their rivalry.
 So why did it take this long—many argue too long—for Pac-Man and “Money” Mayweather to lay gloves on one another?
 Because, now more than ever, business matters most in professional sports.

-Do boxing fans want to see a 38-year-old Mayweather and 36-year-old Pacquiao go toe-to-toe, nose-to-nose?
-Of course but watching the talented duo fistfight in their mid-twenties instead of their late thirties is certainly a more appealing notion.
-Despite Mayweather’s claim that “Giving the fans what they want to see” is his main priority, greed, ego and the complicated nature of professional boxing kept the two apart this long.
+Do boxing fans want to see 38-year-old Mayweather and 36-year-old Pacquiao go toe-to-toe, nose-to-nose?
+Of course, but watching the talented duo fistfight in their mid-twenties instead of their late thirties is certainly a more appealing notion.
+Despite Mayweather’s claim that “Giving the fans what they want to see” is his main priority, greed, ego, and the complicated nature of professional boxing kept the two apart this long.

 Boxing promoters come together to negotiate a money split before a fight is agreed to.
-The money can be split 50-50 but often times a larger percentage is given to the better, more popular boxer.
-Which dominate fighter would set aside ego to get the deal done?
-A 60-40 divide—one that has been agreed to for the upcoming bout—seems fair enough but, with a fight that could gross $400 million, Mayweather’s 60% slice of the pie will net him significantly more dough.
-A proposed fight back in 2010 called for a 50-50 financial split.
-Five years later Mayweather wins the ego battle.
+The money can be split 50-50, but often times a larger percentage is given to the better, more popular boxer.
+Which dominant fighter would set aside ego to get the deal done?
+A 60-40 divide—one that has been agreed to for the upcoming bout—seems fair enough, but with a fight that could gross $400 million, Mayweather’s 60% slice of the pie will net him significantly more dough.
+A proposed fightback in 2010 called for a 50-50 financial split.
+Five years later, Mayweather won the ego battle.
 But boxer pride and money negotiations are nothing compared to the troubles caused by business factions within the sport.